wpmudev/support-system/readme.txt

 = 1.5.6 =

-* Do not show WoD when IMAP settings are wrong
+* Do not show WPD when IMAP settings are wrong
 * IMAP with no SSL issue
+* Fixed: Duplicate default categories

 = 1.5.5 =